 Wall mount for Amazon Echo Dot (3rd Generation only) that can be mounted without drilling a hole in your RV.

 It comes with removable adhesive strips (Command Strips) that securely fasten the mount to almost any surface on your RV.

 There is the option to use screws if you feel better using them, though mine has been mounted in my RV for months using just the adhesive strips and it has yet to come off the wall.

 Available in either white or black color.

 Bluetooth Adapter (optional)

-This part is totally optional.
 If your RV has a stereo receiver that isn't equipped with Bluetooth, you can add this Bluetooth adapter and give your RV Bluetooth capability.

 Both Camp Addict Kelly and Marshall use this setup in their rigs.

 This allows you to connect your Echo to your RV's stereo, giving it better sound quality.

 You can also connect your smartphone to your stereo via Bluetooth with this adapter.